 - 1. Determine your school's process for engaging all constituent groups in the school community and reviewing current research on 21st century learning skills - 2.
-Using your process, define the school's core values, beliefs, and 21st century learning expectations - 3.
-Create analytic rubrics for each learning expectation, indicating the targeted level of achievement for each expectation - 4.
+Using your process, define the school's core values, beliefs and 21st century learning expectations

+- 3. Create specific and measurable criteria for each learning expectation, indicating the targeted level of achievement for each expectation - 4.
 Provide multiple opportunities for every student to practice and achieve each expectation by purposefully incorporating the 21st century learning expectations in the curriculum documents - 5.
 Ensure that teachers' instructional practices are consistent with the school's core values, beliefs and learning expectations - 6.
-Ensure that departments/content areas/ teams assume responsibility for teaching and assessing the learning expectations - 7.
-Assess achievement by each student on each expectation using analytic rubrics and gather assessment data - 8.
-Report individual achievement based on use of analytic rubrics on each of the learning expectations to students and their families and school-wide data to the school community - 9.
-Review the data and use it to improve curriculum and instruction and increase student learning
+Ensure that content areas/ teams assume responsibility for teaching and assessing the learning expectations - 7.
+Assess achievement by each student on each expectation using the specific and measurable criteria for success and gather assessment data - 8.
+Report individual achievement based on the use of the specific and measurable criteria for success on each of the learning expectations to students and their families and school-wide data to the school community - 9.
+Review the data and use it to improve curriculum, instruction and increase student learning

 VII.
-Sample Core Values, Beliefs, and Learning Expectations
+Sample Mission, Core Values, Beliefs, and Learning Expectations